Adaptive Domain Inference Attack with Concept Hierarchy: Experiments

 \subsection{Setup}

-We evaluated our method on seven publicly available datasets: MNIST, EMNIST, LFW, CIFAR10, CIFAR100, Fashion-MNIST, and Clothing.
-These datasets are collectively referred to as the "experiment datasets."
-In our evaluation, we distinguish between the "target dataset," which is the dataset used to train and test the target model, and the "attacking dataset," which is the dataset collected by the attackers.
-The subset extracted by ADI is called the "extracted dataset."
-To standardize the data formats, we converted all color datasets, such as CIFAR datasets, to grayscale datasets and resized all images to 36x36 pixels.

-As introduced in Section \ref{sec:parameter} and Figure \ref{fig:lambda}, we've experimentally found that $\lambda=0.83$ is a proper value for the threshold.
-Thus we set $\lambda = 0.83$ for all experiments.

-In all experiments, we set the structure of concept hierarchy as $setting = (1,7,10)$.
-It indicates that the hierarchy has three levels.
-The first level has one node.
-The second level has 7 nodes, and each of the nodes has 10 leaf nodes in the third level.

-\textbf{Target datasets.} In our setting, we assume the ADI is designed to estimate the domain of the private dataset.
-Thus our target datasets are all private datasets.
-We define private datasets as datasets that cannot be found on public platforms.
-We use mixed datasets among the seven experiment datasets to simulate private datasets.
-Specifically, we randomly select ten classes from all seventy classes to create the private datasets, i.e., mixed datasets, ensuring that at least one class from each of the seven experiment datasets is not chosen.
-The attacking dataset consists of the other classes.
+\textbf{Concept hierarchies and datasets.} We tested three methods for creating concept hierarchies.
+(1) We used a dataset-based hierarchy and synthesized domain datasets for parameter tuning.
+The three-layer hierarchy includes MNIST \cite{MNIST}, EMNIST \cite{EMNIST}, LFW \cite{LFW}, CIFAR10, CIFAR100 \cite{CIFAR}, CINIC-10 \cite{CINIC}, FASHION-MNIST \cite{FASHION}, and CLOTHING \cite{Clothing}.
+Each dataset is an intermediate node, with classes as leaf concepts.
+Images are scaled to 36x36x3.
+For mixed-domain training, we randomly selected 10, 20, and 30 classes from the 8 datasets to build synthesized training sets.
+Unselected data formed the adversaries' data pool and hierarchy.

+(2) We also experimented with a larger hierarchy from ImageNet-1k and three ImageNet-related datasets: ImageNETTE \cite{imagenette}, ImageWoof \cite{imagenette}, and DeepFashion \cite{liu2016deepfashion}.
+The hierarchy includes 1000 leaf nodes (ImageNet-1k classes) and up to 10 intermediate layers\footnote{The ImageNet-1K hierarchy is available at our code link.}.
+DeepFashion uses 10 classes from the "Clothing" branch of ImageNet.
+ImageNETTE includes 10 easily classified ImageNet classes, and ImageWoof includes dog breeds from ImageNet.
+These examples demonstrate the functionality of a larger hierarchy.
+For more details, see Appendix C.

-\textbf{Models.} We use the ResNet-18 architecture \cite{he2016} to train target models.
-For simplicity in conducting ADI attacks, all target models use 10 classes.
-For datasets with more than 10 classes, such as CIFAR-10 and EMNIST, we randomly select 10 classes for modeling.
-We train 5 target models on 5 mixed datasets using an 8:2 random training-testing split in each modeling experiment and repeat each experiment 10 times to observe the variance of results.
-We show the setting of mixed datasets and performance target models in Table \ref{tab:Setting}.
-We train the ResNet-18 target models using the SGD optimizer with a learning rate of $10^{-2}$, batch size of 100, a momentum of 0.9, and a learning rate decay of $10^{-4}$.
+\textbf{Target models.} We used ResNet-18 \cite{he2016} for the three synthesized datasets, training with an 8:2 split, repeated 10 times to observe variance.
+The training used SGD with a learning rate of $10^{-2}$, batch size of 100, momentum of 0.9, and learning rate decay of $10^{-4}$.

+For the three high-resolution ImageNet-related datasets, we used ResNet-152, with the same split, repetitions, and hyperparameters as the ResNet-18 models.
+All models were trained using the Fast Forward Computer Vision (FFCV) pipeline for efficiency \cite{FFCV}.